 Below you’ll find an easy step-by-step how to draw a bat tutorial and bat coloring page.
-Scroll down to download yours for free.
+This one teachers more about how the wings really look.

 Did you know that bats are the only flying mammals in the world?
 They feed on insects and use their super sonic hearing to find food in the dark as they are nocturnal animals.
 Some used to believe that you could get sick from bats, but they are actually very clean and groom themselves as often as cats do.

 The best way to get young artists off to a good start to any drawing lesson is to show them how to use guides as a reference point.

 You may have noticed that all of the tutorials on this site have a dashed line running through the center of each step, both in the horizontal and vertical direction.
 If students make their own centered lines on their own paper, before drawing, they will have an easy reference to follow.